home1303/SmartWalkerSystem/README.md

 > Examples from the dashboard clearly show usage over time and health data.

-You can visit my Web here: [คลิกที่นี่เพื่อไปยังเว็บไซต์หลัก](https://smartwalkersystem.online)
+You can visit my Web here: [SmartWalkerSystem.online](https://smartwalkersystem.online) or [on firebase Hosting](https://walkertest-a907f.web.app/)

 ---